mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

 # What is Docker ?
-	Docker is container technology: A tool for creating and managing container.
+	Docker is container technology: A tool for creating and managing container. docker is not for only webserver or webapp. we also use docker for console app where we input and get output.

 # What is container ?
 	Container in sofware is a standardized unit of software.
 A package of code and dependencies to run that code(eg NodeJs code + the NodeJs runtime)